 Preliminary courses are studied in the first instance.
-The Preliminary course finishes early in term 4, usually week 3, of the Year 11 year.
+The Preliminary course is completed in Terms 1, 2, 3 and the beginning of Term 4 in Year 11.
 This may vary for some pathways and accumulation students (see below).
 You must satisfactorily complete the course and the assessment requirements in a Preliminary course before being considered for entry into an HSC course.
 The Preliminary course provides the underpinning knowledge and skills for the HSC course.
 In many subjects, specific components of the Preliminary course and the HSC course are examined in the HSC examination.
 You should get this information when you are choosing subjects.